MASTERPLANNING

 COMMUNITY & WORSHIP

-Recognising the importance of places for community gathering and social support, Kneeler Design Architects strive to create flexible spaces that fully engage with and serve the communities they belong to.
+Recognising the importance of places for community gathering, expression of faith and social support, Kneeler Design Architects strives to create spaces that fully engage with and serve the communities they belong to.

 View relevant projects